Academic Requirements and Regulations

 - Final Date for Dropping an Individual Course or Totally Withdrawing from the University

-The final date for dropping an individual class is 5 instructional days prior to the last class day as defined in the academic calendar for each term.
-The last date for complete withdrawal from the university is the last class day as defined in the academic calendar for each term.
-In both cases, “W” grades are assigned. - Military Service: Men and women called to active duty in the armed services of the United States are granted full refund of fees, but no credit, if the call comes before the end of the first three-fourths of the semester or term; and full credit, but no refund of fees, is granted if the call comes thereafter.
-Credit, as described above, will be granted only in those courses in which the student is maintaining a passing mark at the time of departure to military service.
-The term “called to active duty” is herein defined as being called to active duty as the result of the federal activation of a total reserve component, National Guard unit, or any portion thereof which involves a particular student or an individual who is a bona fide member of the reserve component or a National Guard unit.
-The final grades, both passing and failing, for three fourths of a semester or more are to be shown on the student’s permanent record card.
+Men and women called to active duty in the armed services of the United States are granted full refund of fees, but no credit, if the call comes before the end of the first three fourths of the semester or term, and full credit, but no refund of fees, is granted if the call comes thereafter.
+However, credit is granted only in those courses in which the student is maintaining a passing grade at the time of departure to military service.
+The term “called to active duty” is defined as being called to active duty as the result of the federal activation of a total reserve component, National Guard unit, or any portion which involves a particular student or an individual who is a bona fide member of the reserve component or a National Guard unit.
+The final grades, both passing and failing, for three fourths of a semester or more are shown on the student’s permanent record.
+Please note: Students called to active duty should present a copy of activation orders to the Office of the Registrar to ensure proper handling of their academic records in accordance with this policy.

 Dual Degrees